McDonald Mariga: Parma

-Internazionale
+Inter Milan

-On 1 February 2010, the last day of the transfer window, Mariga moved to Inter in a co-ownership deal.
+On 1 February 2010, the last day of the transfer window, Mariga moved to Inter Milan in a co-ownership deal.
 The transfer fee was €5 million in a cash plus player deal which Parma got half the registration rights of Jonathan Biabiany (€2.5 million) and the loan of Luis Antonio Jiménez.
 Following the move, Inter chairman Massimo Moratti hailed Mariga's move as the "best thing that could have happened" to the club in the January transfer window.
-He made his debut for Internazionale in the 1st leg of the 2009-10 Coppa Italia Semi-final against Fiorentina.
+He made his debut for Inter Milan in the 1st leg of the 2009-10 Coppa Italia Semi-final against Fiorentina.
 Inter narrowly won the match 1–0.
 In March 2010 Mariga became the first Kenyan to play in the UEFA Champions League, when he entered the field as a late substitute against Chelsea.

 Mariga thought he scored his first goal for Inter on 24 April 2010 against Atalanta when he netted Samuel Eto'o's back pass into the roof of the net.
-However his shot deflected off Sulley Muntari and the goal was credited instead to the Ghanaian.
+However, his shot deflected off Sulley Muntari and the goal was credited instead to the Ghanaian.
 He also scored a thrashing header against Genoa for the Nerazzurri in a game that ended 3–2.

 On 17 June 2010, Inter bought him outright and bought back Biabiany for €4.2 million each, which made Parma registered a "loss from co-ownership" of €800,000, as the retained profit of unsold half had decreased from €5 million to €4.2 million.
 However, if counting the profit from Biabiany, which Inter in fact paid Parma €10.9 million cash for Mariga plus the special loan of Biabiany.
 While Luis Antonio Jiménez originally included in the deal but collapsed after Inter lost its portion on 25 June.

 At the start of the 2011–12 season Mariga was loaned out to La Liga club Real Sociedad.
 It meant Inter had a non-EU transfer quota which they used on winter signing Juan and Fredy Guarín (the other quota was obtained from Philippe Coutinho).
 After half a season back at Inter, he was loaned to Parma in the January 2013 transfer window and he scored his only goal against Lazio.
 In the next fixture he was injured against Novara, which ruled him out for the rest of the season.
 He returned to Inter along with Biabiany at the end of the season at the request of manager Andrea Stramaccioni, but was released by the club in May 2014.